-In the light, it was almost as if no further life existed.
+It was almost as if no further life existed in the early morning light.
 I could barely make out the nearby .
 It was as if we were the only at all.

 As our hot air balloon soared above Cappadocia Turkey, all I could hear was the gentle breeze softly whispering past me and the occasional whoosh of the flame filling the hot air balloon with hot air to rise higher and higher.
 My children softly giggled as I enveloped them in a warm hug high above the ground.